 Population.
 Based on recent trends, no change in population (either up or down) is projected to materially affect revenues or expenditures over the next five years.

 Inflation.
-Based on long-term trends and projections in recent statewide and regional forecasts, inflation - as measured by the consumer price index (CPI) - grows by 2% annually throughout the forecast period.
+Based on long-term trends and projections in recent statewide and regional forecasts, inflation - as measured by the consumer price index (CPI) - the following summarized inflation assumptions: